|

 The new wine, and the new oil,

-And you shall have them in abundance,
+And you shall have them in

 Nevermore will I let you be